bencheeorg/benchee/README.md

 * **minimum**     - the smallest value measured for the job (fastest/least consumption)
 * **maximum**     - the biggest run time measured for the job (slowest/most consumption)
 * **sample size** - the number of measurements taken
 * **mode**        - the measured values that occur the most.
-Often one value, but can be multiple values if they occur the same amount of times.
-If no value occurs at least twice, this value will be nil.
+Often one value, but can be multiple values if they occur exactly as often.
+If no value occurs at least twice, this value will be `nil`.

 ## Installation